How I became a certified Sommelier and the people of my London years

 Philippe Buttin, our Head Sommelier at the time at CHE, who left the restaurant business and the world of wine to take a different path, which brought him faith and love and a great little family.
 I'm happy for you Philippe.

-Danny Smith, barman/bartender and above all mixologist extraordinaire and fire-eater, Danny is surely one of the craziest persons I met in my life, also one of the brightest and funniest too, he is definitely a character and has a lovely personality, he is definitely personable too, and he is now covered with luxuriant tattoos.
+Danny Smith, barman/bartender and, above all, mixologist extraordinaire and fire-eater, Danny is surely one of the craziest persons I met in my life, also one of the brightest and funniest too.
+He is definitely a character and has a lovely personality, he is definitely personable too, and he is now covered with luxuriant tattoos.

 Stephane Gilet, Chef de Rang and Maitre D', faithful, loyal, hard-working, a strong personality and a great sense of humor, Stéphane was the type of guy you like to have in your team.
 He moved back to France and recently joined the team at Les Grands Buffets in Narbonne (France) (